Mike's Notes

 Pipi Nest

-The fundamental organising principle is to use a uniquely named directory, now named as a "Pipi Nest", to host Pipi.
+The fundamental organising principle is to use a uniquely named "Nestspace" directory to host Pipi.

 - One Pipi major version